Exact Quench Dynamics from Thermal Pure Quantum States

 As shown in Fig.~{\ref{fig1}}, the CFT prediction (symbols) is in excellent quantitative agreement with the exact lattice calculation (solid line), accurately capturing both the double-plateau structure and the characteristic time scales after the rescaling $\beta\to 2\pi v_F\beta/L, \sigma\to 2\pi l/L, t\to 2\pi v_Ft/L$ in Eq.~(\ref{EntCFT}).

-{\em The Quasiparticle Picture} --- The exact entanglement dynamics can be quantitatively understood through the quasiparticle picture \cite{Calabrese:2005in,Alba:2017fku,Murciano:2021,Santalla:2022,Rottoli:2025}.
+{\em The Quasiparticle Picture}.
+The entanglement dynamics can be quantitatively understood through the quasiparticle picture \cite{calabrese2005,Murciano:2021,Santalla:2022,Rottoli:2025}.
 In the standard quench paradigm from a low-entanglement state, the quench acts as a source of locally entangled quasiparticle pairs that propagate ballistically, causing entanglement to grow.
 The TPQ state, however, is a high-energy, extensively entangled state whose dynamics require a fundamentally different interpretation.
 Here, the dominant process is not the creation of entanglement, but the transport and eventual destruction of the pre-existing, non-local entanglement.

 The initial state $|\Psi_\beta\rangle$ can be viewed as a sea of quasiparticle pairs with opposite momenta $(k, -k)$.
 Crucially, the entanglement is non-local: a quasiparticle with momentum $k$ at site $x$ is entangled not with its partner at $x$, but with the particle of momentum $-k$ at the antipodal site $x+L/2$.
 After the quench at $t=0$, these pairs propagate ballistically.
-The entanglement entropy of a subsystem $A$ decreases when both members of an entangled pair, which were previously shared between $A$ and its complement $\bar{A}$, become fully contained within $A$.
+The entanglement entropy of a subsystem $A$ decreases when both members of an entangled pair become fully contained within $A$.
 This process leads to the following prediction for the entanglement dynamics: